 MoldRANGE™ is not a substitute for on-site outdoor samples, or for your expert observations of the site.
 It does, however, provide additional information about typical outdoor spore concentrations, and allows you to make more informed judgments about what your data means.

-You have spent a long day sampling in a large building, but have not been able to collect outdoor samples due to the weather (below zero with high winds).
+You have spent a long day sampling in a large building, and are concerned that your outdoor samples will be atypically low due to the weather (below zero with snow cover).
 Indoor spore counts are in the 200-300 range, with Cladosporium as the dominant type.
 One interpretation of this kind of result is that Cladosporium is growing in the building.
 However, you have done your usual intensive inspection and haven't found any potential fungal reservoirs.
 MoldRANGE™ will tell you that outdoor Cladosporium levels in your area average 1500/m3 throughout the year.
 This means that for a good part of the year, Cladosporium levels are much higher than your indoor levels, and present the possibility that the indoor spores you have found have entered during other seasons and have become re-aerosolized from settled dust.
 Thus, combining your own expertise with our database allows you to formulate broader and probably more accurate interpretations of your observational and sampling data.

 You have recovered 800 Penicillium/Aspergillus spores/m3 in your outdoor sample near a home in which Pen/Asp levels are in excess of 2000/m3.
 While 2000 Pen/Asp spores would normally be considered high, you wonder whether or not the single outdoor sample result constitutes a reasonable estimate of the outdoor environment.
 MoldRANGE™ tells you that, in fact, the 800 is in the upper range of Pen/Asp concentrations in your area, and that levels above that would be unusual.
 Thus, you can more confidently say that the spores collected indoors are likely to be from indoor sources.
 On the other hand, if 800 were in the low part of the Pen/Asp range for outdoors, you might seriously consider that the indoor spores were remnants from an outdoor aerosol event that occurred before or after you collected your outdoor sample.
 This could be especially true if, for example, the home has a citrus tree nearby, since fallen fruit usually support large Penicillium populations.